AssemblyScript/website/src/compiler.md

 --noEmit              Performs compilation as usual but does not emit code.
 --stats               Prints statistics on I/O and compile times.
 --pedantic            Make yourself sad for no good reason.
+--disableWarning      Disables one specific or all compilation warnings.
+For disable specific warning add code (like `201`) as argument.
+eg:
 --lib                 Adds one or multiple paths to custom library components and
                       uses exports of all top-level files at this path as globals.
 --path                Adds one or multiple paths to package resolution, similar